This spot has been added by

-Bird Island (l’Île aux Oiseaux) is a small islet lost in the middle of the huge lagoon of Fakarava.
-It is a popular stop for tours in the atoll’s north side.
-The reef bordering the island is also a nice snorkel spot, boasting fine coral beds, a great variety of fish and above all a wide population of blacktip reef sharks ceaselessly coming and going in the area.
+Bird Island (l’Île aux Oiseaux) is a small islet lost in the middle of the huge Fakarava lagoon.
+It is a popular stop for tours on the atoll’s north side.
+The reef bordering the island is also a nice snorkel spot, boasting fine coral beds, a great variety of fish and a large population of blacktip reef sharks ceaselessly coming and going in the area.

 Landing on the islet is impossible.
-You will put your gear on and enter the water from the boat, moored in front of the reef.
+You will enter the water from the boat, moored in front of the reef.

-The exploration area encompasses the reef extending at the islet’s west side.
-This part of the island is sheltered from waves and dominant currents, and water is generally calm, making perfect conditions for snorkeling.
+The recommended snorkeling area encompasses the reef extending at the islet’s west side.
+This part of the island is sheltered from waves and main currents, and the water is generally calm, offering perfect snorkeling conditions.

 Bird Island’s coral reef is only about 30 meters large.
 Water is very shallow on the small reef flat, making it impossible to get too close to the shoreline.
-However, the reef’s external side shapes nice pools (↕2m) ending in a drop-off (↕2-6m) falling rather abruptly to the deep blue (↕>10m).
+However, the reef’s external side shapes nice pools (↕6ft/2m) ending in a drop-off (↕6-10ft/2-6m) falling to the deep blue (↕>30ft/10m).

-Bird Island is a wild place, you will find no permanent human presence there.
-Tours to the Blue Lagoon generally include a snack or a barbecue on the motu.
+Bird Island is a wild island, you will find no permanent human presence there.
+Tours to the Blue Lagoon generally include a snack or a barbecue on a motu.

 These spots are accessible to anyone with basic snorkeling skills, and feeling comfortable in the water and with his snorkeling gear.
 You will enter the water from the shore (beach, pontoon, ladder, rocks) or from a boat.
 The water height in the sea entrance area is reasonable, but you will not necessarily be within your depth.
 Moderate currents can occur in the area, even when the sea conditions are good.
 The distance to swim to reach the most interesting snorkeling areas of the spot does not exceed 200 meters.